 AN EARLY ESSENTIAL: THE SAUNA

 Early saunas were simple and, by modern standards, crude buildings.
 Most were built of logs harvested on site.
 The logs were hewn flat on two sides and were typically five or six inches thick.
-On average, early saunas were 12 feet by 12 feet, and were “savu saunas” or “smoke saunas,” named for the thick smoke which filled the building after a fire was started since these saunas had no chimneys.
+On average, early saunas were 12 feet by 12 feet, and were savu saunas, or smoke saunas, named for the thick smoke that filled the building after a fire was started since these saunas had no chimneys.

 A Finnish settler would feed the fire for three or four hours, resulting in red hot rocks which would retain their heat for hours.
 Old timers still remember how hot a savu sauna could get and how black and sooty the walls were.

 MATTI KONU’S FIRST COW

 Excerpted from a first-person recollection by the late Arvid Konu, son of early settlers Matti and Laura Konu, the “mother” and “dad” of this story.

 "Just 30 days after their marriage, my mother said, 'We need a cow if we are to survive as a family.'
 So one day in 1900, my dad took a piece of rope and began his walk before daybreak to the Heikkila farm west of Cromwell --- some 35 miles away.
 That very day he purchased his first cow for the sum of $40.
 The black and white cow was named Blacky, or in Finnish, Musti.